Guangling, Yangzhou

 Guangling District (广陵区 (廣陵區, Guǎnglíng Qū)) is one of three districts of Yangzhou, Jiangsu province, China.
 The district includes the eastern half of Yangzhou's main urban area (including Yangzhou's historic center within the former city wall), and the city's eastern suburbs.
 The other half of the city's main urban area is in Hanjiang District.

 Administrative divisions

-In the present, Guangling District has 4 subdistricts, 1 town and 1 township.
+At present, Guangling District has 4 subdistricts, 1 town and 1 township.